department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github-primer/README.md

 1. Make sure you're comparing the master branch to your new branch.
 If it says you're comparing master to master or your branch to your branch, select the master branch from the 1st dropdown and the new branch Github created from the 2nd dropdown.
 1. If the changes look good, click **Create pull request**.
 1. Click **Create pull request** again.
 1. Assign someone to review your pull request.
 Choice of reviewer depends on what you're trying to do.
-If you're not sure, ask a team mate.
+If you're not sure, ask a teammate.
 1. Github will check that the file can be merged (has no conflicts) and then notifies your reviewer.
 1. When your reviewer receives the Github notification, they'll accept your PR.
 1. After that, if you return to your pull request, it will show that it's been merged.